Why are truffles so precious?

 Cooking With Truffle:

 Black truffles are best when cooked because the heating process releases the wonderful truffle flavor and aroma.
 Place thin slices of black truffle under the skin of uncooked poultry such as duck or pheasant.
 For the ultimate pairing, add sliced truffles to your foie gras preparation.
 Black truffles pair well with many other meats including beef and pork as well as game meats such as venison and boar.
 Black truffles are also wonderful in sauces made with hearty wine or brandy.
 Pasta and Risotto with truffles are also a specialty.
+Both White truffle butter and black truffle butter are an aromatic alternative to standard butter.
 Eggs with truffle is a famous yet easy dish to prepare.
 White truffles are mostly used shaved or grated raw over fresh pasta, risotto, meats and fish.
 White truffle should not be cooked in order to keep the intensity of their flavor.